ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

 Electronic Questionnaire to DAP
 ------------------------------------------------
+***Solutions to census requirements are still being designed, implemented, and iterated on.***
+***DST continue to work with PPP to communicate the principles and approaches being taken to deliver these solutions.***
+***As such, the following documentation is subject to change and should be viewed as a living/evolving document.***
+***DST have committed to maintaining this document to reflect the current implementation and, where possible, the target implementation for requirements yet to be delivered.***

 All submitted responses for a collection exercise (a questionnaire within a survey series) are transformed into the following described data format for downstream processing and analysis.
-The json document is encrypted using the public key of the downstream transport mechanimn at submission, placing the cyphertext onto message queue for downstream consumption
+The json document is encrypted using the public key of the downstream transport mechanism at submission, placing the cyphertext onto a message queue for downstream consumption.

 Low-level datatypes
 ===================